ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-11-07-class-sprint-9.md

 Enter the origin: «Greece»
 Enter the price (US $): «4.99»
 Enter the rating (out of 5): «4.5»
-Enter a description: «Some people think destiny is something you cannot escape, such as death or aEnter a description Some people think destiny is something you cannot escape, such as death or a curdled cheesecake, both of which always turn up sooner or later. - Lemony Snicket, The Penultimate Peril.»
+Enter a description: «Some people think destiny is something you cannot escape, such as death or a curdled cheesecake, both of which always turn up sooner or later. - Lemony Snicket, The Penultimate Peril.»

 Cheesecake was added to the Global Foods Database.
 Returning to database menu.